-The MCDB program encompasses 72 Ph.D. students with 31 mentor faculty, including three faculty with joint appointments.
+The MCDB program encompasses 75 Ph.D. students with 36 mentor faculty, including three faculty with joint appointments.
 Approximately 12 exceptional graduate students join the program each year.
-MCDB is a growing department that has hired 9 new faculty members in the last three years with ongoing plans for additional recruitment, and relocation into new state of the art building in the summer of 2018.
+MCDB is a growing department that has hired 8 new faculty members in the last three years with ongoing plans for additional recruitment.
+MCDB relocated into a new state of the art building in the summer of 2018.

-Our curriculum is geared towards preparing our students to think as independent scientists yet allows them to transition to full-time research activities quickly.
+Our curriculum is geared towards preparing students to think as independent scientists and to quickly transition to full-time research activities.
 In the fall, in addition to PIBS 503, first-year MCDB students take MCDB 527 Molecular Biology and MCDB 528 Cell Biology.
 These courses introduce students to modern experimental systems and focuses on critical thinking and evaluation of the primary literature.
-In the winter term, students take MCDB615, a course that builds on skills in experimental design and hypothesis testing learned from MCDB 614 and also focuses on research proposal writing skills.
+In the following fall term, second-year students take MCDB 615, a course that builds on skills in experimental design and hypothesis testing learned in MCDB 527 and 528 and also focuses on research proposal writing skills.

-MCDB students are also required to complete a minimum of 4 hours of graduate level work in a field or fields other than their area of specialization to broaden their intellectual scope.
+MCDB students are also required to complete a minimum of 4 hours of graduate-level coursework in a field or fields other than their area of specialization to broaden their intellectual scope.